Please click on February Calendar to find the school's breakfast and lunch menu.

 What does Transition Back to the Regular School Day from Remote Learning Days Look Like?

 Upon the re-opening of Illinois schools, all Spring Garden teachers will review individual student information to determine which students have completed their work at a satisfactory level.
-The first week we return will be used to address the academic, social-emotional, and physical needs of students.
-In addition, extra food will also be on hand to send home as needed.
+The first few weeks we return will be used to address academic, social-emotional, and physical needs of students.

 Information for Parents: